 Can I attend the meeting remotely as well as in person?

 Yes, we have both options available.
 Please consult our Remote Attendance FAQ for instruction on how to properly access our meetings via Zoom.
 Much of the information in this FAQ also applies to remote attendees, so be sure to come back to it!

 Yes, they do.
 We abide by church rules (no proof of vaccination required and masking recommended but not required).
 We also ask you to follow safe protocols for bringing refreshments.
 We always appreciate volunteer contributions: however, we ask that our volunteers not bring shared finger foods but instead prepackaged food and drinks.
 (We discuss our refreshment break in an upcoming section.)

 Can I talk to a PFLAG member before I attend my first meeting?

 Yes.
 You can contact us by telephone or email and an experienced member will get back to you for a preliminary conversation, where we can discuss in confidence your situation and the services we provide.

-Our meetings are held at the Bellevue First United Methodist Church at 1934 108th Avenue, Bellevue, WA 98004.
-You can go to our Event Calendar and click on the meeting to obtain directions and a map.
-The parking lot is behind the building and parking is free.
-You will see a PFLAG sign on top of a set of stairs, which lead to a double doors.
-When you enter and turn right, you will see an open door to the large open space where we meet.
+We meet from 7-9PM on the third Thursday of the month at the Bellevue First United Methodist Church at 1934 108th Avenue, Bellevue, WA (see map).
+The church parking lot is behind the building and parking is free.
+You will see a PFLAG sign on top of a set of stairs, which lead to a set of double doors.
+When you enter and turn right, you will see an open door to the parlor room, which is the space where we meet.
 One of our members will greet you and there is a table set up for you to sign in and create an optional name tag.